fullykubed/sleep-parser/README.md

 (3) The second row contains the sampling frequency in Hz;

-(4) All subsequent rows contain the sampled data with the third row being the data sampled at the timestamp from row one.
+(4) All subsequent rows contain the sampled data with the third row being the datum sampled at the timestamp from row one.

 ### Output